Marissa Rose Dachshund’s week by week puppy care

 Work is now in full session it is now time for me to step in and be the cleanup lady after the puppies since they are now eating their hard puppy food.
 The mama no longer wants to take care of those loads if you know what I mean (LOL).
 The weaning process is fairly easy all I do is, have mama wear baby onesies to block the milk supply.
 I like to do this because they still get the comfort of mama’s warm, lovable touch.
 I would hate to take her away completely while weaning them because the whole house wouldn’t hear the end of it, I mean…. these little guys can get loud if they want their mama.
 I feel like they need her in many different ways all the way up until they leave, not only with a milk supply but also to guide them in ways we don’t understand.
 At the beginning of the weaning process, I don’t soak the hard food in water.
 I just let them *crunch *crunch *crunch and they will eventually get the hang of it.
 By week five they are completely weaned.
 I use to mix goats milk or water to the food, to make it a little softer when they would first start off.
 I feel by doing this clean up can get crazy since they are clumsy puppies as I mentioned earlier.
 With their stool being more firm, when they do run into a landmine it is far less explosive.

 At this point, they are in full play mode all day followed by long adorable naps.
-They have become more coordinated, and the messes aren’t nearly as bad because they are now able to do their business in the yard since they are vaccinated.
-The puppies can now also play with the other weenies as well.
-When it’s time to go in their puppy pen, they aim for the target (reusable puppy pad) instead of missing it, so that results in an easy clean up as well.
-When it gets closer to week 8, I then prepare myself and the puppies for parting ways I get all of their paperwork such as health guarantees, Akc papers, and vaccine records all organized ready for their loving new owners.
+They have become more coordinated, and the messes aren’t nearly as bad because they are now fully trained to do their business directly onto the potty pads (reusable puppy pad) When it gets closer to week 8, I then prepare myself and the puppies for parting ways I get all of their paperwork such as health guarantees, Akc papers, and vaccine records all organized ready for their loving new owners.
 I always know I will see the puppies again one way or another whether it is through photo/video or some will meet up and have a little reunion, so it doesn’t make me too sad having to part with them especially since I know how happy these puppies will make other families.
 I love to see each and every one of them experience an entirely different exciting life.
 Nothing brings me more joy than seeing the smile on the faces of our new puppy owners when they are here for pickup.
-A dachshund puppy not only lights up your smile but also your heart and life.
+A dachshund puppy will surely light up your life.

 If you would like more information about our puppy care, please contact us (here)